amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Projects/Customize Your Tableau Filters/README.md

 The blog post discusses how to take Tableau filters to the next level, or add more UI options and functionality.

-I also try to Mimic [Rosario Gauna](https://rosariogaunag.wordpress.com/2023/12/12/part-1-hierarchical-selection-menus-ux-ui/) a Tableau Visionary & Tableau Public Ambassador, dashboards where She also takes that blog post sugestions to the next level.
+I also try to Mimic [Rosario Gauna](https://rosariogaunag.wordpress.com/2023/12/12/part-1-hierarchical-selection-menus-ux-ui/) a Tableau Visionary & Tableau Public Ambassador, dashboards where She also takes that blog post suggestions to the next level.